-In software terminology the process of requirement gathering is intended to form an outline of a task to be undertaken.
-The goal is to formally map all intended features as a list that will become a blue print for the more specific task allocation in future of that product.
+In software terminology, the process of requirement gathering is intended to form an outline of a task to be undertaken.
+The goal is to formally map all intended features as a list that will become a blueprint for the more specific task allocation in the future of that product.
 Over the years the process has been followed and ended up as a list of specific questions used to define everything under the sun.
-Unfortunately, the process was designed to do exact opposite and highlight subtle differences in ideas.
+Unfortunately, the process was designed to do the exact opposite and highlight subtle differences in ideas.

 A similar process abuse is seen in the entire academic filtering machinery all over the world.
 The concept of tagging human beings with a single number is flawed at possibly all logical levels one could think of.
-Following is small calculation to demonstrate the pitfall of such metric.
+Following is a small calculation to demonstrate the pitfall of such metrics.

 |Class I – X (10 years)||In Hours|